poets-ai/elegy/docs/guides/module-system.md

 Here we are using Modules as hooks.
-While it may _appear_ as if we are instantiating 3 new `Linear` modules on every `call`, Elegy is actually caching them behind the scenes with the help of Python's metaclasses.
+While it may _appear_ as if we are instantiating 3 new `Linear` modules on every `call`, Elegy is actually caching them behind the scenes with the help of Python metaclasses.
 There is one important rule you have to follow:

 !!!
 Quote
     You must use Module hooks **unconditionally**